Research

 Biography

 Fara Dabhoiwala has taught at Princeton University since 2016 and writes about social, cultural, and intellectual history from the middle ages to the present.
 He previously taught at Oxford University, where he is now a life fellow of All Souls College and of Exeter College.
 Currently, he is writing the first-ever biography of Francis Williams based on newly discovered sources.
-His previous books were What is Free Speech?
-The History of a Dangerous Idea, which was published in 2025 by Harvard University Press in North America, and The Origins of Sex: A History of the First Sexual Revolution, which has been translated into several languages.
+His previous books are What is Free Speech?
+The History of a Dangerous Idea, which was published in 2025 by Harvard University Press and Penguin Random House, and The Origins of Sex: A History of the First Sexual Revolution, which has been translated into several languages.
 He has made radio and TV for the BBC and other channels, and his writing appears in The New York Review of Books, The Guardian, The London Review of Books, and The Shanghai Review of Books, among other places.